Skip to main content

 Different forms of exercise send distinct signals to your body.
 Understanding this allows you to tailor your routine to support your hormonal goals.

 Resistance training, which involves working your muscles against a force, creates microscopic tears in muscle fibers.
 The repair process that follows stimulates the release of anabolic hormones, including testosterone and growth hormone, to rebuild the muscle stronger.
 This type of exercise also improves insulin sensitivity, as your muscles become more efficient at taking up glucose from the blood.
-Two to three sessions of full-body per week can be a potent stimulus for hormonal balance.
+Two to three sessions of full-body resistance training per week can be a potent stimulus for hormonal balance.

 In contrast, prolonged, high-intensity endurance exercise without sufficient caloric intake or recovery can have the opposite effect.
 While moderate cardiovascular exercise is beneficial for overall health, excessive amounts can lead to a sustained increase in cortisol levels.
 This catabolic state can suppress the HPG axis, leading to decreased production of sex hormones.